Guidance

 Report as periodic summary reports (PSR)

-Some adverse incidents are appropriate for periodic summary reporting.
-Details of the timing and content of periodic summary reports should be arranged on an individual basis with the MHRA (MEDDEV 2.12/1 rev 8, 5.1.2).
+Some adverse incidents are appropriate for periodic summary reporting, see Medical devices post market surveillance.
+Details of the timing and content of periodic summary reports should be arranged on an individual basis with the MHRA.

 Report at time adverse trend is identified

-A trend report should be reported to MHRA if there is a significant increase in incidents that are usually excluded from individual reporting.
-The manufacturer is expected to have suitable systems in place to enable proactive scrutiny of trends occurring with their devices.
+The manufacturer should have suitable systems in place to enable proactive scrutiny of trends occurring with their devices.
 A trend report is required where this is a significant increase in the rate of already reportable incidents, incidents that are usually exempt from reporting and events that are usually not reportable.

 Individual reports are to be submitted via the MORE portal.
 To use the MORE portal, you must register with us.

-The MHRA would expect hardware and operating system model and version numbers, if relevant, to be included in section 2.6 of the MIR form.
+We expect you to include hardware and operating system model and version numbers, if relevant, in the MIR form.